SvenFestersen/MPalCLI/README.markdown

 Play a favorite station:
     mpal.py fav [<id>]
-If <id> is omitted, this prints a list of the favorite stations with ids.
+If &lt;id&gt; is omitted, this prints a list of the favorite stations with ids.
 An alternative to play a favorite station is
     mpal.py fav play <id>